What Genetic Testing is Available During My Fertility Care?

 The embryo testing landscape is constantly evolving.
 Currently, the main PGT tests are PGT-A (aneuploidy), PGT-SR (structural rearrangement) and PGT-M (monogenic disease).

 PGT-A tests embryos for aneuploidy.
 Aneuploidy occurs when there is at least one extra or missing chromosome present.
 Typically, we have 46 chromosomes.
 Chromosomes come in pairs, and we receive one of each pair from our mother and one from our father.
-Having an extra or missing chromosome can result in an embryo not implanting in the uterus, a pregnancy ending in miscarriage or stillbirth, or a child born with physical and mental differences, such as Down syndrome.
+Having an extra or missing chromosome can result in an embryo not implanting in the uterus, a pregnancy ending in pregnancy loss or stillbirth, or a child born with physical and mental differences, such as Down syndrome.
 Aneuploidy is typically caused by a random error in the egg or sperm.
 While these errors can happen in sperm or eggs, they occur more frequently in eggs as women grow older.
 This is a reason that women in their 30s and 40s are offered aneuploidy testing in pregnancy and PGT-A during an IVF cycle.
 Aneuploidy screening is also available in all pregnancies.
 You may wish to speak to your provider about the types of aneuploidy screening available to you.

 PGT-A may also detect partial aneuploidy: missing or extra pieces of a chromosome.
 If a piece is missing, it is called a deletion.
 If a piece is extra, it is known as a duplication.
 In some situations, partial aneuploidies can lead to a child born with malformations and intellectual disability.

 Some PGT-A laboratories will report a situation known as mosaicism.
 Mosaicism is when the sample from the embryo has cells with different chromosome content.
 For example, some cells may have the typical number of chromosomes (euploidy) and some may have aneuploidy.
-Research is ongoing, but mosaicism can lead to an embryo not attaching to the uterus, a pregnancy ending in miscarriage or stillbirth, or a child born with physical and mental differences.
+Research is ongoing, but mosaicism can lead to an embryo not attaching to the uterus, a pregnancy ending in pregnancy loss or stillbirth, or a child born with physical and mental differences.
 However, there is some data showing that embryos with mosaicism can result in live births that appear to be healthy.
 Further long-term studies need to be conducted.
 Transfer of an embryo with mosaicism should be considered only after thorough consultation with your genetic counselor and physician.
 If transferred, thorough surveillance and testing of any resulting pregnancy should be performed.

 Single gene disorders are those that are caused by a genetic mutation(s), or misspelling, of a specific gene, and are passed from parent to child in a particular pattern.
 The way in which these are passed on is known as an inheritance pattern.
 The main inheritance patterns are autosomal recessive, X-linked recessive, and autosomal dominant.